planetfederal/workshops/workshops/postgis/source/en/security.rst

   * Copy the ``server.crt`` and ``server.key`` into the OpenGeo Suite PostgreSQL data directory.

   * Enable SSL support in the ``postgresql.conf`` file by turning the "ssl" parameter to "on".
+In pgAdmin, go to *File > Open ...*, and navigate to and open ``C:\Documents and Settings\%USER\.opengeo\pgdata\%USER"\postgresql.conf``

     .. image:: ./screenshots/ssl_conf.jpg

   * Now re-start the OpenGeo Suite, the server is ready for SSL operation.

 With the server enabled for SSL, creating an encrypted connection is easy.
-In PgAdmin, create a new database connection, and set the SSL parameter to "require".
+In PgAdmin, create a new server connection (File > Add Server...), and set the SSL parameter to “require”.

 .. image:: ./screenshots/ssl_create.jpg